qcjx96/qcjx96.github.io/_posts/2025-03-24-US-CA-trade-war.md

 Say what you will about Justin, but our boy is handsome.
 And there is definitely animosity there from the big man in DC.

-But however bizarre these or other reasons for the tariffs are, Canada is now in a trade war against the US, its closest historical trade partner.
+But however bizarre these or other reasons for the tariffs are, Canada is now in a trade war against the US, its closest neighbour and historical trade partner.

-Mark Carney, the new Prime Minister replacing Trudeau after the latter's resignation, said after his Liberal Party's election victory that ["Canada will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also stated that he [favors a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.
-Both major contenders to become the Prime Minister in the coming election this year have stated clear intentions to decouple from the United States in trade relations.
-[SOURCE]
+Mark Carney, the new Prime Minister after Trudeau's resignation, said in his election victory speech that ["Canada will win" the trade war.](https://www.bbc.com/news/articles/c36wkg47z1po.amp) Pierre Poilievre, leader of the main Conservatives opposition, also stated that he [favors a retaliatory response](https://youtube.com/shorts/4ZP7V5cxKPs?si=hMU9ef43AnjcC4nY) to US tariffs.

 How might this play out for Canadian industries and workers?
 Let's first take a look at the current state of affairs between Canada and its main trade partners.